 On November 8, 2018, the Diocese of Scranton announced a plan to launch the Independent Survivors Compensation Program (ISCP) to compensate victims of sexual abuse.
 The Program will be administered by Kenneth Feinberg and Camille Biros of Feinberg Rosen LLP, who will be overseen by a committee, also independent of the Diocese.

 The Diocese announced registration for the ISCP is open as of January 22, 2019, to all survivors, whether the abuser was a priest from the Diocese of Scranton, from a religious order, or was a lay employee of the Diocese.
+Visit the official ISCP page for more details.
+Before making such an important decision concerning such a serious and sensitive matter, we encourage all survivors of priest sexual abuse to consult with legal counsel before proceeding with a claim as part of these compensation programs in Pennsylvania.

 Click the name of an accused priest, cleric or diocesan employee from the list below for more details about their assignment history as well as, when available, pertinent biographical information, photo, and links to related news.
 All information has been collected from public sources.